 The Institute faculty is comprised of business leaders, scholars in environmental economics and policy, conservationists, and alumni of the program.
 Because mentoring is a core component of the program, faculty members are chosen not only for their ability to conceive and execute successful business and/or conservation ventures, but for their commitment to sharing their knowledge with others.

 There is no charge for attending the Enviropreneur Institute.
-Accepted participants are eligible to receive a small stipend, from which they pay their own travel to/from Bozeman, Montana.
+Accepted participants receive a $1,500 stipend, from which they pay their own travel to/from Bozeman, Montana.
 Housing during the Institute is provided at no charge, including three nights in cabins at a secluded ranch outside Bozeman.

 This event is closed to the public.